top of page

 WHAT ARE THE CAUSES OF STRETCH MARKS?

-• Increase in muscle mass (very common in men);
+• Increased muscle mass (particularly in men)

-• Lack of skin hydration (dry skin);
+• Inadequate skin hydration (dry skin) Obesity

-• Prolonged use of corticosteroids;
+• Contraceptive use

 • Synthetic hormone replacement.